yernarkaz/CodeInsightQA/README.md

 - **Performance Considerations:**
   With a manageable dimensionality (reduced dimension is 1024), the embeddings are rich enough for effective similarity search, while remaining efficient in terms of storage and computation.

+## Future Enhancements and Optimizations

+While CodeInsightQA currently implements the core functionality in a procedural manner, there are several areas for future improvement:

+1. **Adopting a Class-Based Architecture:**
+   - **Modularity & Maintainability:**
+     Refactor the codebase into classes that encapsulate distinct responsibilities.
+For example:
+     - A `RepositoryIndexer` class to traverse, process, and chunk repository files.
+     - An `EmbeddingGenerator` class to handle interaction with the embedding API.
+     - A `VectorStore` class to abstract FAISS index creation, query, and persistence.
+     - An `LLMWrapper` class to manage prompt construction and communication with the LLM.
+   - **Benefits:**
+     A class-based approach improves code modularity, eases testing and debugging, and allows for more flexible extensions in the future.

+2. **Optimizing LLM Answer Quality:**
+   - **Prompt Engineering:**
+     Experiment with different system and user prompt formulations to provide clearer context and guidance, which may lead to more accurate and consistent answers.
+   - **Dynamic Parameter Tuning:**
+     Implement mechanisms to dynamically adjust parameters such as `max_tokens` and `temperature` based on the complexity of the question or the length of the contextual input.
+   - **Multi-Round Querying:**
+     Consider using iterative or multi-turn conversation strategies where the response is refined over multiple rounds.
+For example:
+     - First fetch and display the most relevant context.
+     - Then allow the user to indicate if more detail is needed or to clarify the question.
+   - **Feedback Loop:**
+     Integrate a feedback mechanism where users can rate answer quality.
+This feedback can be used to further refine prompt templates or select alternative LLM configurations.
+   - **Caching:**
+     Cache embeddings for frequently asked questions and previously indexed repository chunks to improve response times while ensuring answers are up-to-date.